How it works?

 Accessibility

-ARIA labels, color contrast, keyboard navigation, screen reader compatibility, and semantic HTML.
+ARIA labels, color contrast, keyboard navigation, and semantic HTML.

 90+